qlawmarq/resume/Curriculum vitae_English.md

 ## Summary

 Frontend Developer, also Web Developwer with a demonstrated history of working in the several industry.
 Skilled in React, Vue.js, JavaScript, TypeScript, HTML, CSS, also PHP, Laravel, etc.
 Eager to learn new technology, eager to implement difficult feature.
-Also, Eager to implement the design.
+Also, Eager to implement web design.
 One of the sites I worked on won Good Design Award.

 ## Education